 Ryanair, a lost cost, no-frills airline, services over 36 countries and can be great for city breaks and European destinations.

-As well as Ireland’s airlines, a whole host of international airlines fly to and from Irish airports.
+As well as Ireland’s airlines, a whole host of international airlines fly to and from airports in Ireland.
 This means that you will have plenty of choice whether you are flying in or out of Ireland.